ongov/Ontario.ca-Jamstack-Toolkit/README.md

 #### Maintaining Locale Files

-Maintenance is much easier when content is separate from presentation and code, so we abstract out the content.

-Content is added to `src/_data/localeStrings.json` and the localized string gets injected into the page with a custom filter, `localeString`, according to the current page language.
+For translating components used on both English and French pages, we use locale files.
+You can add items to `src/_data/app/app-locale-strings.json` and the localized string gets injected into the page with a custom filter, `localeString`, according to the current page language.

 Content can be organized using nested keys.
 As seen below, you can group by page, section, element, and so-forth.